luminolous/luminolous/README.md

 <!--
 -->
-AI Research enthusiast, active in AI project and research.
+AI Research enthusiast, active in AI Project and Research.

 ---